dotnet/docs-maui/docs/includes/linker-control.md

 You can pass the trimmer an XML description file that specifies which assemblies, types, and members need to be retained.

-To exclude a member from the trimming process when trimming all assemblies, set the `TrimmerRootDescriptor` MSBuild property in an `<ItemGroup>` tag in the project file to the XML file that defines the members to exclude:
+To exclude a member from the trimming process when trimming all assemblies, set the `TrimmerRootDescriptor` MSBuild item in the project file to the XML file that defines the members to exclude:

 ```xml
 <ItemGroup>